Underground-Railroad/magnificentMammals/brainDump/ponderings.md

 # 🧠 Ponderings
 > Neuroplasticity is something I have dabbled in since I was a child.
 I have made a hobby sport at the adaptability of my noodle. <br>
 > In all it's imperfections I am gifted with the ability to draw wisdom from my environment and ancestral knowledge. <br>
 > This is small a collection of thoughts I enjoy reflecting on.
+[It will grow as I have time]

 <h1 align="center">I am intentionally influencing counter culture</h1>